joseafon/samba-server-cli/README.md

 Shell script (Bourne Shell)

 ## Prerequisites
-Last version of Ubuntu Server.
+Last version of Ubuntu, Debian or derivatives.
 If you have samba installed like a server removed it or it will has conflicts and this script will not work

 ## Installation